 Okay, I didn’t just ask, I sort of yelled.
 I did yell.
 I was upset he waited to ask for help when I was rushing out the door.
 No matter how many times I explain Save versus Save As, he just doesn’t get it.

-I take my journal out of my pocketbook.
+I took my journal out of my pocketbook.
 It’s a bit like Mary Poppins’ bag.
 There is no lamp in there, but there is an umbrella.
 The journal has a thought from Buddha on each page.

 Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.” ~ Buddha

 I thought this journal might be helpful.
-I decide to be grateful for this morning, this delicious cup of coffee, and the opportunity to start a blog on a day I will spend crunching numbers instead of writing.
+I decided to be grateful for this morning, this delicious cup of coffee, and the opportunity to start a blog on a day I will spend crunching numbers instead of writing.

 The vapor shop did provide entertainment.
 Of course, there was the loud music.
 Throughout the day I listened to Jimi Hendrix (love it), Lynyrd Skynyrd (not so much), and two different versions of Here Comes the Rooster by Alice in Chains, Plugged and Unplugged, (both excellent).